Daniele Ganser

-Daniele Ganser (born 29 August 1972) is a Swiss author and conspiracy theorist.
+Daniele Ganser (born 29 August 1972) is a Swiss author.
+He is described by Americanist Michael Butter as the "best-known conspiracy theorist in the German-speaking world".
 He is best known for his 2005 book NATO's Secret Armies: Operation GLADIO and Terrorism in Western Europe.

-Background

-His father Gottfried Ganser-Bosshart (1922–2014), whose parents were Germans, was a Protestant pastor of the Federation of Swiss Protestant Churches (SEK).
-His mother Jeannette Ganser was a nurse.
-He has a sister.

-Daniele Ganser was a senior researcher at the ETH Zurich, Center for Security Studies (CSS).
-He was president (2006–2012) of the Swiss branch of the "Association for the Study of Peak Oil and Gas" (ASPO), and taught a course (2012–2017) titled History and Future of Energy Systems at the University of St. Gallen.
+Ganser was a senior researcher at the ETH Zurich Center for Security Studies (CSS) and was president (2006–2012) of the Swiss branch of the Association for the Study of Peak Oil and Gas.
+He taught a course titled History and Future of Energy Systems at the University of St. Gallen from 2012 to 2017.
+His public doubts about the September 11 attacks led to the termination of his university employment.

-Writing career
+Early life

+Ganser was born in Lugano to Gottfried Ganser-Bosshart (1922–2014), a Protestant pastor of the Federation of Swiss Protestant Churches, and Jeannette Ganser, a nurse.
+His father's parents were German.
+He studied at the University of Basel.

 NATO's Secret Armies

-In 2004, Ganser published NATO's Secret Armies: Operation Gladio and Terrorism in Western Europe.
-In this book, Ganser states that Gladio units were in close cooperation with NATO and the CIA and that Gladio in Italy was responsible for terrorist attacks against the Italian civilian population.
+In 2004, Ganser published NATO's Secret Armies: Operation Gladio and Terrorism in Western Europe, in which he argued that Gladio units cooperated closely with NATO and the CIA, and that the Italian Gladio network was responsible for terrorist attacks against civilians.
 Security analyst John Prados observed that Ganser presented evidence that Gladio networks amounted to anti-democratic elements across many nations.

-Beatrice Heuser praised the book while also commenting Ganser's book would have been improved by the author using a less polemical tone and had occasionally conceded problems with the Soviets.
-The political scientist Markus Linden said that Ganser fostered anti-Americanism under the label of Peace Research, while he unilaterally presented Russia positively.
+Lawrence Kaplan commended Ganser for "heroic efforts to tease out the many strands that connect this interlocking right-wing conspiracy", but argued that connecting the dots required a stretch of facts and that some theories damaged the book's credibility.